patrickmallahan/vin-react-starter-kit/README.md

 ### Why does the build use npm scripts instead of Gulp?
 In short, Gulp is an unnecessary abstraction that creates more problems than it solves.
 [Here's why](http://blog.keithcirkel.co.uk/why-we-should-stop-using-grunt/).

+### Why does package.json reference the exact version?
+This assures that the build won't break when some new version is released.
+Unfortunately, many package authors don't properly honor semver, so instead, as new versions are released, I'll test them and then introduce them into the starter kit.
+But yes, this means when you do `npm update` no new dependencies will be pulled down.
+You'll have to update package.json with the new version manually.

 ### I'm getting an error when running npm install: Failed to locate "CL.exe"
 On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
 Follow the getting started steps above to assure you have the necessary dependencies on your machine.